Use the Division of Responsibility In Feeding To Help Your Child Transform Picky Eating into a Healthy Relationship with Food

 For more about raising healthy children who are a joy to feed, read Part two, “How to raise good eaters,” in Ellyn Satter’s Secrets of Feeding a Healthy Family.
 For the evidence, read The Satter Feeding Dynamics Model. © 2015 Ellyn Satter.
 See http://www.ellynsatterinstitute.org/ for more about eating and feeding and for Ellyn Satter’s books, videos, and other resources.

-For practical ideas on reducing picky eating and food struggles you can read: 16 Ideas for Encouraging Healthy Eating Habits.
-If you have any questions, please do let me know in comments.
-I’d love to hear from you.
+For more practical ideas on reducing picky eating and food struggles you can read: 16 Ideas for Encouraging Healthy Eating Habits.

 Peace & Be Well,

 - How To Discipline A Strong Willed Child In a Positive Way - July 15, 2020

 - How To Get Your Toddler To Listen and Cooperate (Positive Parenting Examples) - June 11, 2020

 - How and When Children Develop Emotional Intelligence and Self-Control - April 21, 2020